 How did the Zero Trust Model originate?

-The concept of Zero Trust isn’t new, but it’s gained significant traction in recent years.
-It was first introduced by John Kindervag in 2010 when he was working as a principal analyst at Forrester Research.
+Zero Trust isn’t new, but it’s gained significant traction in recent years.
+It was first introduced by John Kindervag in 2010, when he was a principal analyst at Forrester Research.
 Kindervag recognized that traditional security models were becoming obsolete in the face of evolving threats and changing work environments.

 What are the core concepts of Zero Trust Security?